brettcannon/desugar/README.md

 ### [Literals](https://docs.python.org/3.8/reference/lexical_analysis.html#literals)

 The list below ignores literals which are represented via syntax above.
-For instance, lists are left off as they are represented by `[]` tokens.
+For instance, lists are ignored as they are represented by `[]` tokens.

 1. Bytes (`b`, `r`)
 1. Strings (`u`, `f`, `r`; single line, multi-line)